abdulahadq29/abdulahadq29/README.md

-### Hello
+### Hello!

-Hi!
 My name is Ahad Qureshi and I am a recent graduate from the University of Toronto.
 I majored in Economics with a double minor in Mathematics and Statistics.

 <!--
 **abdulahadq29/abdulahadq29** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.